Chimbala: Career

-In 2022 he was part of the "Premio Lo Nuestro" stage with the album "Wow BB", along with Natti Natasha and El Alfa.

-Chimabala's musical history begins in his neighborhood where he made songs for an album that came out but was not very popular, later with a more established work machinery, Chimbala put the final touches on his album "Chimbala de este lado".
+Chimbala's musical history begins in his neighborhood where he made songs for an album that came out but was not very popular, later with a more established work machinery, Chimbala put the final touches on his album "Chimbala de este lado".

 In 2012, Chimbala released the songs "Tu ere un loco" and "Cuenta Conmigo" (with the collaborations of Pablo Piddy and Toxic Crow), among others.
-In 2014 he released the song “Tu no corre a na”, in response to a song that attacked him from El Alfa.
+In 2014 he released the song "Tu no corre a na", in response to a song that attacked him from El Alfa.

 Chimbala resumed his work in urban music at the end of 2016 with the song "Tamo burlao", a collaboration with his colleague El Fother.
 Since its launch on October 11, 2016, this song has achieved almost seven million views in just two months on its official YouTube video.
-At this time he is called by some urban media outlets “The little giant! of urban music.
+At this time he is called by some urban media outlets "The little giant! of urban music.
 In the words of Chimabal himself, 2016 was a year of a lot of work because he managed to hit several songs, made a video clip, toured several countries, remained popular with the public, and conquered other markets.

-January 2017 Chimbala has the singles “To lo gogo” and “Desacatao” playing on the main radio stations in the Dominican Republic, both singles with thousands of visits on the YouTube platform.
+January 2017 Chimbala has the singles "To lo gogo" and "Desacatao" playing on the main radio stations in the Dominican Republic, both singles with thousands of visits on the YouTube platform.

 At the end of 2017 he released the official video for the song "Bye Bye", which brought him quite a bit of fame, this song was in collaboration with Mozart La Para and Liro Shaq.

-On February 2, 2018, he released the official video for “Pocoto” on the YouTube platform.
+On February 2, 2018, he released the official video for "Pocoto" on the YouTube platform.
 Ten months after its release, it already had more than three million views.